segmentio/segment-docs/src/connections/destinations/catalog/nielsen-dcr/index.md

 | integration option | `segC`| Required (optional for web).
 Segment B.|
 | integration option | `crossId1` | Standard episode ID (mobile only)|

-* On web and mobile, you can map a custom property to `section` instead using the **Custom Page/Screen Section Property Name** setting.
+\* On web and mobile, you can map a custom property to `section` using the **Custom Page/Screen Section Property Name** setting.
 If this setting is left blank, Segment will fallback on the top-level `name`.

 ## Track